shikeyou/DailySelfie/README.md

 Main objectives of this project:

 * Create an Android app from scratch that reminds users via notifications to take a selfie photo every day
+* Capturing of photo using camera
-* Display all the selfies in a list view
+* Display all the selfies in a ListView
 * Persist the selfies in local storage, even after app has terminated
-* Work with status bar notifications,
+* Usage of Alarms, BroadcastReceivers and Services for status bar notifications

 ## Requirements